Can you start playing the guitar when you don’t have the right guitar accessories?

 Giving you a very deep understanding of what you need, and what you don’t need.

-Just to get straight to the point, here is it, the …
+Just to get straight to the point, here it is, the …

 List of Essential Electric and Acoustic Guitar Accessories